 Oh, Canada!
 It was about (read: ah-boot) time that I visited our northern neighbors.
 And they certainly lived up to all the positive stereotypes of being friendly & helpful.

-Canada has given the world some current media greats like Drake, Justin Bieber, Shania Twain, Celine Dion, Ryan Reynolds and more.
-Justin Trudeau, their current Prime Minister is a political icon and Canadian imports have helped DC win a National Championship recently (Go CAPS!).
+Canada has given the world some media greats like Drake, Justin Bieber, Shania Twain, Celine Dion, Ryan Reynolds and more.
+Justin Trudeau, their current Prime Minister is a political icon and their Canadian imports have helped DC win a National Championship recently.
 Needless to say, Canada has a positive reputation to most Americans.

 The 5-days that we spent in Canada were in the Province of Quebec, which is the only French-speaking province.
 So why prioritize this province over the others?
 If you identify with the following for any reason, I would say go for it:

 - You like churches, architecture, or are Catholic. (lots of churches to see, yay!)

 - You are a North American history-buff.
 Quebec is the beginning of Canada!

 - You want to visit a city near the U.S. with European flair.

 - You want to try your hand at French with the fail-safe of most everyone speaking English.

 - You like the idea of poutine (fries, gravy and cheese curds).

 - You’re looking for a summer-vacay spot that is culturally significant, without an expensive price tag.
 (The U.S. dollar is a bit stronger than the Canadian dollar.)